icann/rdap-conformance-tool/docs/conformance_considerations.md

 ## CORS (Access-Control-Allow-Origin)

-The "access-control-allow-origin" HTTP header is part of the [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) mechanism to help applications that run inside of web browsers to access web APIs, such as RDAP.
+The `access-control-allow-origin` HTTP header is part of the [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) mechanism to help applications that run inside of web browsers to access web APIs, such as RDAP.